Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 In case you are wondering how often you should be making these peeling treatments to see results, 1-2X a week is a good frequency for most cases.

-In general, natural DIY chemical peels are highly unlikely to cause skin irritations but those with more sensitive skin types should ideally avoid too frequent DIY peels as they may aggravate skin sensitivity.
+In general, natural DIY homemade facial peels are highly unlikely to cause skin irritations but those with more sensitive skin types should ideally avoid too frequent DIY chemical peels as they may aggravate skin sensitivity.

 Don’t forget to follow up with a moisturizing or healing agent afterward to calm down any skin irritations and speed up your skin’s recovery process.